Wildlife Disaster Rescue and Recovery

 Always use gentle force when rescuing birds.
 Never tightly grasp around the chest, lightly hold with wings against body.

 Place a towel over the bird and place on a box, leaving them somewhere warm, dark and quiet.
-Never offer food or water
+Never offer food or water.
+Once in the box, loosen the towel so the bird can move if needed.

 *Raptors require specialist attention, only if safe to rescue should you contain.
 Raptor danger points are their talons.
 Observe and contact a group or take contained animal to your local vet.*